fpier21/CourseraProject3/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The markdown file *Codebook* is the codebook of the project: it describes the variables and transformations performed in the script *run_analysis.R*
+The markdown file *Codebook.md* is the codebook of the project: it describes the variables and transformations performed in the script *run_analysis.R*